smart-data-models/dataModel.DataQuality/DataQualityAssessment/doc/spec.md

 <!-- /15-License -->
 <!-- 20-Description -->
 Global description: **This entity describes the data quality properties of a measurement, such as temperature.**
-version: 0.0.1
+version: 0.0.2
 <!-- /20-Description -->
 <!-- 30-PropertiesList -->

 ## List of properties

 <sup><sub>[*] If there is not a type in an attribute is because it could have several types or different formats/patterns</sub></sup>
+- `accuracy[number]`: Accuracy measures the maximum systematic numerical error produced in a sensor measurement  - `address[object]`: The mailing address  .
+Model: [https://schema.org/address](https://schema.org/address)	- `addressCountry[string]`: The country.
+For example, Spain  .
+Model: [https://schema.org/addressCountry](https://schema.org/addressCountry)
+	- `addressLocality[string]`: The locality in which the street address is, and which is in the region  .
+Model: [https://schema.org/addressLocality](https://schema.org/addressLocality)
+	- `addressRegion[string]`: The region in which the locality is, and which is in the country  .
+Model: [https://schema.org/addressRegion](https://schema.org/addressRegion)
+	- `district[string]`: A district is a type of administrative division that, in some countries, is managed by the local government
+	- `postOfficeBoxNumber[string]`: The post office box number for PO box addresses.
+For example, 03578  .
+Model: [https://schema.org/postOfficeBoxNumber](https://schema.org/postOfficeBoxNumber)
+	- `postalCode[string]`: The postal code.
+For example, 24004  .
+Model: [https://schema.org/https://schema.org/postalCode](https://schema.org/https://schema.org/postalCode)
-- `accuracy[number]`: Accuracy measures the maximum systematic numerical error produced in a sensor measurement.  - `address[object]`: The mailing address  .
-Model: [https://schema.org/address](https://schema.org/address)- `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
-Model: [https://schema.org/Text](https://schema.org/Text)- `completeness[number]`: Completeness quantifies the number of missed measurements or observations in a given time window  - `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCalculated[string]`: Date of the calculated entity defined by the user.  - `dateCreated[string]`: Entity creation timestamp.
-This will usually be allocated by the storage platform.  - `dateModified[string]`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description[string]`: A description of this item  - `id[*]`: Unique identifier of the entity  - `location[*]`: Geojson reference to the item.
-It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name[string]`: The name of this item.  - `outlier[object]`: Includes information about the outlier characteristics of the measurement.  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `precision[number]`: Precision measures the standard deviation of a dataset.
-That is, it measures how close the values in the dataset are to each other.  - `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `synthetic[object]`: Includes information about the origin of the measurement.  - `timeliness[number]`: Average timeliness of the data-stream  - `type[string]`: NGSI Entity type.
+	- `streetAddress[string]`: The street address  .
+Model: [https://schema.org/streetAddress](https://schema.org/streetAddress)
+- `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
+Model: [https://schema.org/Text](https://schema.org/Text)- `completeness[number]`: Completeness quantifies the number of missed measurements or observations in a given time window  - `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity  - `dateCalculated[date-time]`: Date of the calculated entity defined by the user  - `dateCreated[date-time]`: Entity creation timestamp.
+This will usually be allocated by the storage platform  - `dateModified[date-time]`: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform  - `description[string]`: A description of this item  - `id[*]`: Unique identifier of the entity  - `location[*]`: Geojson reference to the item.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name[string]`: The name of this item  - `outlier[object]`: Includes information about the outlier characteristics of the measurement  	- `isOutlier[boolean]`: Determine whether the measurement has been considered an outlier or not
+- `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `precision[number]`: Precision measures the standard deviation of a dataset.
+That is, it measures how close the values in the dataset are to each other  - `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object  - `synthetic[object]`: Includes information about the origin of the measurement  	- `isSynthetic[boolean]`: Determine whether the measurement has been created synthetically or not
+- `timeliness[number]`: Average timeliness of the data-stream  - `type[string]`: NGSI Entity type.
 It has to be DataQualityAssessment  <!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
 Required properties
 - `id`  - `type`  <!-- /35-RequiredProperties -->